Outburn-IL/fume-community/docs/getting-started.md

 ## API instructions:
 POST to the base address of the server a JSON object with input data in 'input' and a mapping (as string) in 'fume'.
 If you have a FHIR server, you can store mappings as StructureMap resources (see an example in the root of the project).
-When the FUME server initializes, all the mappings found on the FHIR server become an endpoint where you can just POST the input data and recieve the results.
-The endpoint is in the pattern [FUME Server]/Mapping/[StructureMap ID].
+When FUME initializes, all the mappings found on the FHIR server become endpoints where you can just POST the input data and recieve the results.
+The endpoint is in the pattern [FumeServerBase]/Mapping/[StructureMapId].

 # Deployment